CtrlK

 Completeness

-Clearly answers 'what does this do' with specific capabilities, but lacks an explicit 'Use when...' clause or equivalent trigger guidance.
-The 'when' is only implied by the actions listed, which caps this at 2 per the rubric guidelines.
+Clearly answers 'what does this do' with specific actions, but lacks an explicit 'Use when...' clause or equivalent trigger guidance.
+The 'when' is only implied by the listed capabilities.

 2 / 3